gimesketvirtadieni/slimstreamer/README.md

 ## Required prerequisites

-SlimStreamer is written in C++17 so it requires an adequate C++ compiler (the commands below also installs ALSA headers required for using ALSA API):
+SlimStreamer is written in C++17 so it requires an adequate compiler (the commands below also installs ALSA headers required for using ALSA API):

 ```
 sudo apt-get update
 sudo apt-get install build-essential g++ libasound2-dev
 ```

-To validate if C++ compiler supports C++17, use this command:
+To validate if installed compiler supports C++17, use this command:

 ```
 andrej@sandbox:~$ g++ --version